INSM/INSM-Template-API/README.md

 _Version_ - Version of the template.

-_Type_ - Type of the template.
+_Type_ - Type should be "Template" for templates.

-_Vendor_ - Vendor information of the template.
+_Vendor_ - Vendor of the template.

-_StartFile_ - Start dll File of the template.
+_StartFile_ - Start file of the template.

-_FileType_ - File Type of teh template.
+_FileType_ - File Type of the template.

 _FileHandler_ - FileHandler of the template.